-A request for the disclosure of specific documents can be made by a motion during the proceedings or in separate preliminary relief proceedings and will be assessed by the court.
+A request for the disclosure of specific documents can be made by a motion during the proceedings or in separate proceedings (on the merits or by way of preliminary relief) and will be assessed by the court.

 27 How do the courts treat confidential information that might be required to be disclosed or that is responsive to a discovery proceeding?
 Is such information treated differently for trial?